 Hourly subregional demand allows users to look at their region’s energy consumption.
 This feature shows how much energy Americans have consumed and when.

 Although there are only two main upgrades, these aren’t the only improvements on this site.
 The EIA website now has more flexible visualizing data.

-It also has custom dashboards.
-Users can create, save and share these dashboards.
-Manipulation of this hour by hour data yields some interesting insights.
+It also has custom dashboards, which users can manipulate, save and share.
+Rearranging hour-by-hour data in the custom dashboards yields some interesting insights.

 How to Manipulate Data for Consumer Use

 Manipulating the data on this website is an exciting step in the right direction.
 It allows users to access information and customize it to their needs.